frenetic-lang/frenetic/guide/02-OxRepeater.md

 3. The next rule sends UDP traffic to the special controller port (see below).

 4. The final rule matches ICMP traffic.
-However, since it is fully-shadowed by the first rule, it will never be reached.
+However, since this rule is fully-shadowed by the first rule, it will never be reached.
 (Fully shadowed rules can usually be safely eliminated.)